 - It will be more expensive to violate regulations than to put miners' health and safety at risk.

-- Laid-off miners, miners, and mining families will have free tuition at state public colleges through our forthcoming Higher Education plan.
+- Laid-off miners, miners, and mining families will have free tuition at state public colleges through our Higher Education plan.

 - We will restore and renew the economies of distressed mining communities.
 Our Small Business Revolution, Serve Family Farmers, Homestead Act, Broadband for All, Fix the Roads, and Legalize Cannabis plans together will help enterprising miners start farms or businesses in their own communities, so they can stay in the places that they love, close to family and friends.
 These plans are also ideally suited to lifting up mining communities and other rural distressed areas that this state has sacrificed for too long for the profits of coal executives and the political Good Old Boys in Charleston.

 Revenue: $60 million (erasing the ill-advised severance tax cut)

 - ~$30 million Black Lung Pension Fund (based on informal estimates; no fiscal note exists)

 - $20 million in tax incentives for Mineworker Jobs Programs (1,000 jobs, with the state offering $20,000 in tax breaks for each one).

 Additional expenses outlined in other plans as mentioned above, such as Mountaineer Service Corps, etc.